mbleher/sit-gamedev/README.md

 - Compiling:  g++ v4.8.2
 - Testing:    Google Test & Travis CI

+# Build and Run Instructions

+## Build
+To build the application, run the following commands at the top level
+- `cmake .`
+- `make`

+## Run
+Once the application has been successfully built, run the following command at the top level
+- `./Game`

 # Coding Standard

 All of the .cpp and .h files will be written following a strict guideline, in order to have a readable, consistent and easy to maintain code.